ASDAN awards for JtoJ Live students with staff and volunteers at George Mitchell School, Leyton

 London pilot of Journey to Justice workshops

-Thanks to funding from Awards For All (The Big Lottery) and Land Securities, we are running a pilot of our workshops focused on: the history of human rights movements; the arts of social protest; what is social change and how you can you be part of it, developing communication and team skills.
-A group of 13 young people from George Mitchell School, Leyton will be taken through a seven week course led by Martin Spafford who has many years’ experience of teaching history, with colleagues and volunteers.
+Thanks to funding from Awards For All (The Big Lottery) and Land Securities, we were able to run a pilot of our workshops focused on: the history of human rights movements; the arts of social protest; what is social change and how you can you be part of it, developing communication and team skills.
+A group of 13 young people from George Mitchell School, Leyton were taken through a seven week course led by Martin Spafford who has a long experience of teaching history, with Parul Motin who was an English teacher at the time and volunteers.
 Sessions are interactive, with visiting speakers, challenging them to think about social change and their role in making it.
-There will be a local celebration event and on February 25th our patron Lord Herman Ouseley and Lord Jeremy Beecham will host us at the House of Lords where the group will share their learning with guests.
+There was be a local celebration event and on February 25th 2015 our patron Lord Herman Ouseley and Lord Jeremy Beecham hosted us at the House of Lords where the group shared their learning with guests.

 Celebration At The House Of Lords

 Hosted by our patron Lord Herman Ouseley and supporter Lord Jeremy Beecham

 Funded by Big Lottery Fund and Land Securities